lzh-mb-mod/EnhancedBattleTest/README.md

 # Enhanced Battle Test

-A mod for Mount&Blade Bannerlord that can test battle locally.
+A mod for Mount&Blade Bannerlord that can let you enter multiplayer scene and fight in it in singleplayer mode.

 ## Features
-- Test Battle Mode: You can choose where to spawn troops and they will be all spawned instantly.
+- Free Battle Mode: You can choose where to spawn troops and they will be all spawned instantly.

 - Custom Battle Mode: Use built-in mechanism to spawn troops.
 Troops that exceeds the battle size limit will be spawned later.